KarelZe/edu/advanced-machine-learning/01_self_test.md

   * $$\bar{x}_{i j}=\frac{x_{i j}}{\sqrt{\frac{1}{n} \sum_{i=1}^{n}\left(x_{i j}-\bar{x}_{j}\right)^{2}}}$$
 * F: Should inputs be scaled for Lasso?
   * TODO: yes: [https://stats.stackexchange.com/questions/86434/is-standardisation-before-lasso-really-necessary](https://stats.stackexchange.com/questions/86434/is-standardisation-before-lasso-really-necessary)
-* F: _Compare Multiple Linear Regression to LASSO.
-Why is it desirable to penalize a Linear Regression model?_
-  * F: _Compare Multiple Linear Regression to Ridge Regression.
-Why is it desirable to penalize a Linear Regression model?_
-  * F: _Explain the purpose of conducting an ANOVA test?_
-  * F: _Is the F-static normalized?_ _What values can the F static take_
-  * F: _How can the significance of a model be tested?_
-  * F: _Why does the improvement when adding new explanatory variables follow a chi-squared distribution with one degree of freedom?_
-  * F: _What is problematic about Multicollinearity?_
-  * F: _How can Multicollinearity be resolved?_
-  * F: _How do correlations and multicollinearity relate?_
-  * F:  _Define the Variance Inflation Factor._
-  * F: _Explain how the Variance Inflation Factor can be calculated._

 * F: _Name common assumptions about error terms._
   1. Regression Errors are normally distributed
   2. The variance of regression errors is constant
   3. The error terms from different points in time are independent

   * **But:** Linear Regression doesn't need the normal assumption, the estimator can be calculated without any need of such assumption.
 However, it is convenient from a user point of view to use errors are normally distributed to calculate confidence intervals etc. [\(see here.\)](https://stats.stackexchange.com/a/148812)

   **But:** Linear Regression doesn't need the normal assumption, the estimator can be calculated without any need of such assumption.
 However, it is convenient from a user point of view to use errors are normally distributed to calculate confidence intervals, etc. [\(see here.\)](https://stats.stackexchange.com/a/148812)
-  * * F: _Name implications when residuals of a general linear regression model are not normally distributed._
-  * F: _Why do errors of a linear regression model have to be normally distributed?_
-  * F: _Why does the variance of regression errors in a linear regression model has to be constant?_
-  * F: _Explain the concept of heteroscedasticity for regression errors._
-  * F: _Define the coefficient of partial determination._
-  * F: _How do the coefficient of partial determination and F-test relate?_
-  * F: _Compare ridge regression to linear regression?_

 ## Logistic Regression